Get

 What Is Allergen-Specific Immunotherapy?

-Allergen-Specific Immunotherapy (AIT) is when purified concentrates of the allergen in question are introduced to the person’s system through an injection or under the tongue tablet.
+Allergen-specific immunotherapy (AIT) is when purified concentrates of the allergen in question are introduced to the person’s system through an injection or under-the-tongue tablet.
 They desensitize the immune system to the allergen and allow the person to tolerate gradually larger introductions of the allergen.

 AIT is also a considerable time commitment.
 For the 12–14 months that therapy is necessary, you will have to get your allergen shot every week religiously, or you may not see relief from your symptoms.
-Additionally, AIT may have waning efficacy over time as some patients have to return to clinics for booster shoots because their allergy symptoms return.
+Additionally, AIT may have waning efficacy over time as some patients have to return to clinics for booster shots because their allergy symptoms return.

 Can Cat Allergies Be Prevented?